-The last of many videos we made of the Laysan Albatross in Kauai, Hawaii in 2015.
+The last of many videos we made of the Laysan Albatross in Kauai, Hawaii, was in 2015.
 Enjoy this for a good chuckle.

-One of our favorite memories during our years of world travel was the exquisite stay in Kauai, Hawaii beginning on January 16, 2015, and ending mid-May.
-We’d arrived in the islands in October spending time in Oahu; Maui; Big Island, where the family came to visit for the Christmas holidays; and ending up spending the final four months on the island of Kauai, known as the Garden Island for its lush greenery.
+One of our favorite memories during our years of world travel was the exquisite stay in Kauai, Hawaii, beginning on January 16, 2015, and ending in mid-May.
+In October, we’d arrived in the islands, spending time in Oahu; Maui; Big Island, where the family came to visit for the Christmas holidays; and ending up spending the final four months on the island of Kauai known as the Garden Island for its lush greenery.

 Those four months will remain in our minds for many reasons.
 We made many friends and enjoyed an active social life, many with whom we are still in close contact.